One woman’s journey after she learned The Cosby Show was based on her family in the 1980s.

 By Ann-Marie Adams, Ph.D. | @annmarieadams

-Cosby also stated in previous interviews the original conceptualization of the show: a working-class family that raised a successful child. (side note: Cosby’s wife suggested the show be based on a well-to do family).
+In previous interviews, Cosby also stated the original conceptualization of the show: a working-class family that raised a successful child. (side note: Cosby’s wife suggested the show be based on a well-to do family).
 The original premise and casting choices for the sitcom, however, reaffirmed the initial concept in the pitch that was identical to my family and me.

 So I’m telling my story.

-Perhaps the Bill Cosby trial in Philadelphia was perhaps divine justice when he was indicted on a day close to my father’s birthday.
+Perhaps the Bill Cosby trial in Philadelphia was divine justice when he was indicted on a day close to my father’s birthday.
 Also, Cosby failed to acknowledge our contributions to the show and as a result, his new family comedy slated for 2015 was canceled.
-We are owed more than an apology.
+But the United States State Department, state, city officials and other individual used to invade our privacy owe us more than an apology.

 Enough is enough.
-We want restorative justice.
+We want restorative justice–reparations.